guardian/prism/marauder/README.md

 ## Install

-You need Ruby, bundler and rake.

-Build the gem and install it:
+Install the gem from rubygems:
 ```
-$ bundle install
-$ rake build
-$ gem install pkg/marauder-0.6.1.gem
+$ gem install prism-marauder
 ```

 **Note**: If you are installing on a host that only has Ruby 1.8.7 then you should install httparty version